amd/gaia/docs/nimbys.md

 Here are some general guidelines to observe when creating or modifying NIMBYS workflows.
 If you aren't confident that you are properly following these guidelines, please contact someone to review your code before opening your PR.

+- Place a NIMBYS emoji 🌩️ in the name of all of your NIMBYS workflows, so that PR reviewers can see at a glance which workflows are using NIMBYS resources.
+    - Example: `name: Test Lemonade with DirectML 🌩️`
 - Avoid triggering your workflow on NIMBYS before anyone has had a chance to review it against these guidelines.
 To avoid triggers, do not include `on: pull request:` in your workflow until after a reviewer has signed off.
 - Only map a workflow to NIMBYS with `runs on: stx` if it actually requires RyzenAI compute.
 If a step in your workflow can use generic compute (e.g., running a Hugging Face LLM on CPU), put that step on a generic non-NIMBYS runner like `runs on: windows-latest`.
 - Be very considerate about installing software on to the runners: